param373r/3L3Y3/README.md

 - ```cd ..```
 - ```sudo rm -r 3L3Y3/```

 This is it you've made a clean installation of the script.
-Run the script by just typing ```eli --help```.
+Run the script by just typing ```eli``` in the terminal.

 ## Usage and Features